 Car accidents frequently upend the lives of survivors, especially if an injury requires weeks or more of recovery time.
 You may find yourself having no choice but to miss work, but your bills won’t take a vacation just because you aren’t able to head back to your job quite yet.
 That means you could very quickly burn through all your hard-earned benefits, such as paid personal or sick days.

-How PTO Is Handled in Virginia Car Crash Cases
+How Is PTO Is Handled in Virginia Car Accident Case?

 After the crash, you have a legal right to pursue compensation for your damages through insurance or a personal injury lawsuit, and part of those damages are lost wages.
 Your overall income isn’t just the amount you take home with each paycheck, however.
 It also includes those sick days, vacation time, or paid time off (PTO) hours included as part of your employment that you had to use up while recovering.